Delayed Memory Unit: Modelling Temporal Dependency Through Delay Gate: Experimental Results

 \subsection{ECG Waveform Segmentation}

 The electrocardiogram (ECG) is a vital tool used by clinicians to evaluate a patient's cardiovascular system.
 For this task, we employ the QTDB dataset \cite{laguna1997database} to assess the predictive capability of our proposed DMU model.
 The objective is to segment the ECG signal into distinct characteristic waveforms (Normal, P, QR, RS, and T).
 Clinicians can then diagnose based on the shape and duration of these waveforms.
 The QTDB dataset comprises 105 ECG records, each with a duration of 15 minutes.
 With a sampling frequency of 250 Hz, we pad shorter signals with zeros to achieve a consistent length of 300 data points.
 Each recording in the QTDB dataset features two input channels.
 Inspired by the design of ECGNet \cite{abrishami2018p}, our network incorporates two recurrent layers, each containing 32 neurons.
-Considering the short- to mid-range temporal dependencies inherent in this task, we set the DMU delay to 30.

-As evidenced in Table \ref{tbl:results}\textbf{(e)}, the DMU consistently outperforms other competitive baseline models, even those with similar or fewer parameters, showcasing its superior temporal dependency modeling capability.
+Considering the short- to mid-range temporal dependencies required in this task, we set the DMU delay to 30.
+As evidenced in Table \ref{tbl:results}\textbf{(e)}, the DMU consistently outperforms other competitive baseline models, with similar or fewer parameters, showcasing its superior temporal modeling capability.